The Soviet System Is The Consensus Process.

 2) dialoguing their opinions to a consensus (to a "feeling" or sensation of "oneness")—there is no father's/Father's authority in dialogue, in an opinion, or in consensus, there is only the children's feelings and thoughts of the 'moment (with their thoughts being subject to their feelings of the 'moment—with their feelings of the 'moment' being subject to the situation or environment of the 'moment' which is influencing them, which is being manipulated by the facilitator of 'change'—i.e., their love of pleasure and hate of restraint, i.e., their love of the world, which includes the love of approval from others who approve their love of the world, i.e., affirmation, and their hate of the father's/Father's authority which inhibits or blocks them from becoming at-one-with the world, i.e., which prevents them from building relationship with those who, like them, are in love with the things of the world), with consensus, i.e., all the children identifying with one another, affirming their carnal nature, void of the father's/Father's authority as being the "norm."
 Opinions 'liberate' the children from the father's/Father's authority.
 Dialogue makes all children equal.
 And consensus unites all children upon their "feelings" of the 'moment,' with the children affirming each other's desire for the carnal pleasures of the 'moment' (which the world stimulates) and their resentment toward restraint, i.e., hatred toward the restrainer, i.e., toward the father/Father and his/His authority, thus fulfilling the three platforms of the French Revolution: "Liberté, Equalité, Fraternité"—with opinions = Liberté, dialogue = Equalité, and consensus = Fraternité.

-The soviet, i.e. the consensus process (with its emphasis upon regionalizing, i.e. generalizing) is used by all departments of government, such as the "department of human resource," to network all branches of government together as one (from the local, county, state, national, as well as the international level, regionalizing as it goes, to prevent a return to local control)—circumventing the separations of power (the limiting, representative form of government granted us by the Constitution)—making sure that the different branches of government are all on the same page in regards to social 'change,' manipulating the "feelings" and "thoughts" of the people (especially focusing upon those who are in government or in positions of influence, as well as those who are aiding them in the setting of policy) in order to initiate and sustain the process of 'change.'
+The "Soviet," i.e. the consensus process (with its emphasis upon regionalizing, i.e. generalizing) is used by all departments of government, such as the "department of human resource," to network all branches of government together as one (from the local, county, state, national, as well as the international level, regionalizing as it goes, to prevent a return to local control)—circumventing the separations of power (the limiting, representative form of government granted us by the Constitution)—making sure that the different branches of government are all on the same page in regards to social 'change,' manipulating the "feelings" and "thoughts" of the people (especially focusing upon those who are in government or in positions of influence, as well as those who are aiding them in the setting of policy) in order to initiate and sustain the process of 'change.'
 Kurt Lewin wrote: "Hitler himself has obviously followed very carefully such a procedure.
 The democratic reversal of this procedure, although different in many respects, will have to be as thorough and as solidly based on group organization."
-(Kurt Lewin in Kenneth Benne, Human Relations in Curriculum Change—what Phil Ring calls "a cookbook for humans," i.e., a training manual developed for the advancement of Marxism not only in America but around the world) Only in this case, instead of just taking the father's position, killing the local father's who resist his usurpation, removing the father's/Father's authority from setting policy by insisting that all be "positive," tolerant of deviance, i.e., accepting of those doing wrong, disobeying, sinning, instead of "negative," i.e., insisting upon everyone obeying the father's/Father's commands and rules as given and accepting his/His facts and truth as is, by faith, judging, condemning, rejecting, and casting out those who question, challenge, disregard, defy and attack his/His authority instead.
-Those in favor of the father's/Father's authority can attend the meeting, but the language of dialogue, i.e., of "I feel" and "I think," i.e., of opinion—negating the language of "It is written" (position, i.e., of doing right and not wrong) in the meeting—negates the father's/Father's authority in initiating and sustaining policy—as those of the father's/Father's authority, realizing that they have not true and lasting input in the outcome leave—are "encouraged" to leave.
+(Kurt Lewin in Kenneth Benne, Human Relations in Curriculum Change—what Phil Ring calls "a cookbook for humans," i.e., a training manual developed for the advancement of Marxism not only in America but around the world).
+Only in this case, instead of just taking the father's position, killing the local father's who resist his usurpation, removing the father's/Father's authority from setting policy by insisting that all be "positive," tolerant of deviance, i.e., accepting of those doing wrong, disobeying, sinning, instead of "negative," i.e., insisting upon everyone obeying the father's/Father's commands and rules as given and accepting his/His facts and truth as is, by faith, judging, condemning, rejecting, and casting out those who question, challenge, disregard, defy and attack his/His authority instead.
+Those in favor of the father's/Father's authority can attend the meeting, but the language of dialogue, i.e., of "I feel" and "I think," i.e., of opinion—negating the language of "It is written" (position, i.e., of doing right and not wrong) in the meeting—negates the father's/Father's authority in initiating and sustaining policy—as those of the father's/Father's authority, realizing that they have no true and lasting input in the outcome leave—are "encouraged" to leave.

 "We can choose to use our growing knowledge to enslave people in ways never dreamed of before, depersonalizing them, controlling them by means so carefully selected that they will perhaps never be aware of their loss of personhood."
 "We know how to disintegrate a man's personality structure, dissolving his self-confidence, destroying the concept he has of himself, and making him dependent on another. … brainwashing [where an environment is created which will wash from the child's brain respect for the father's/Father's authority (correlated to Nationalism), turning him against it instead]."
 (Carl Rogers, as quoted in People Shapers, by Vance Packard)

 What begins in celebration, having 'liberated' yourself from Godly restraint, ends in your death, having 'liberated' yourself from His protective hand (His Mercy and Grace).

-© Institution for Authority Research, Dean Gotcher 2015-2017
+© Institution for Authority Research, Dean Gotcher 2015-2021